 - Make source compositions longer than the shot is ever anticipated to be, so that if it changes, timing is not inadvertently truncated.

-Figure 4.8 The nested comp has a blue background and the leg of the letter “p” extends outside its boundaries (top); a simple quick-fix is to enable Collapse Transformations, and the boundaries of the nested comp are ignored (bottom).
+Figure 4.6.
+The nested comp has a blue background and the leg of the letter “p” extends outside its boundaries (top); a simple quick fix is to enable Collapse Transformations, and the boundaries of the nested comp are ignored (bottom).

-Thus if you want to collapse transformations but not 3D data, applying any effect—even one of the Expression Controls effects that don’t by themselves do anything—will parenthesize the comp.
-It’s a good trick to keep in your pocket.
+To collapse transformations but not 3D data, apply any effect—even one of the Expression Controls effects that don’t by themselves do anything—to parenthesize the comp.

-In the first two cases you’re just watching out for careless errors, but in the third, you might have reason to maintain different frame rates in subcomps, in which case you must set it deliberately on the Advanced tab of the Composition Settings dialog, or apply the Posterize Time effect set to the desired rate.
+In the first two cases, you’re just watching out for careless errors.
+But you might want to maintain specific frame rates in subcomps, in which case you must set them deliberately on the Advanced tab of the Composition Settings dialog.

 Advanced Composition Settings

-In addition to the Motion Blur settings introduced in Chapter 2 and detailed in Chapter 8, Composition Settings: Advanced contains two Preserve toggles that influence how time and space are handled when the composition is nested into another.
+In addition to the Motion Blur settings covered in detail in Chapter 8, Composition Settings > Advanced contains two toggles that influence how time and space are handled when one composition is nested into another.

 Preserve Frame Rate maintains the frame rate of the composition wherever it goes—into another composition with a different frame rate, or into the render queue with different frame rate settings.
 So if a simple animation cycle looks right at 4 frames per second (fps), it won’t be expanded across the higher frame rate, but will preserve the look of 4 fps.